abhishekprajapati29/Flutter-project/README.md

 ## Description

-• Design and developed a Team and Project Management web application with cloud storage.
+Markup : * Design and developed a Team and Project Management web application with cloud storage.
 So, It can easily be retrieved .
-• Added Multiple Features for userlike Todo, Diary, Notes, Storage for Files and Project Management and more.
+         * Added Multiple Features for userlike Todo, Diary, Notes, Storage for Files and Project Management and more.
-• It also has the Live Chat feature to the community as well as the private Chat for Confidential Projects and more.
+         * It also has the Live Chat feature to the community as well as the private Chat for Confidential Projects and more.
-• Tech Stack - Flutter, Express.js, Nodejs and , Django Rest Framework,
+           * Tech Stack -  `Flutter` `Express.js` `Nodejs` `Django Rest Framework`  `MongoDB`
-MongoDB

 ## Project Images